IskinderA/IskinderA/README.md

 ## 🔬 Research Summary

-I am a materials and polymer scientist with a PhD from the University of Akron and many years of experience across academic as well as regulatory settings.
-My current role as a research fellow at the U.S. FDA focuses on sterilant transport through polymeric materials — a cross-disciplinary project involving materials chemistry, regulatory standards, and applied mathematics.
+I am a materials and polymer scientist with a Ph.D. from the University of Akron, with experience spanning both academic research and regulatory science.
+My work centers on understanding how molecular interactions, material properties, and environmental conditions govern transport, stability, and performance in complex systems.
+In my current role as a research fellow at the U.S. FDA, I focus on sterilant transport through polymeric materials, developing mechanistic frameworks that connect material chemistry, device-relevant conditions, and quantitative modeling to evaluate system-level behavior.
+More recently, I have expanded this work to include data-driven approaches, developing machine learning models to predict molecular transport properties across polymer systems.

-Prior to moving into this regulatory scientist role within a sterility and infection control program, I worked on two environmental molecular science projects.
-The first involved a physical chemistry study of the optimum surface capture of benzoic acid, a common water pollutant, using carbon nanotubes.
-The second involved the molecular design of viable bio-oil material substituents to traditional asphalt materials, which are known to have a large carbon footprint.
-More recently, I have been a part of a highly interdisciplinary and exploratory/basic scientific research on prebiotically plausible cell-like structures with the goal of testing hypotheses on the origin of life on Early Earth and potentially elsewhere in the universe.
+Prior to this work, my research explored a range of problems in molecular environmental science and materials design.
+I investigated adsorption and interfacial phenomena using carbon nanotubes to better understand capture mechanisms for organic contaminants, and I studied bio-derived material systems as potential alternatives to conventional asphalt with reduced environmental impact.
+In parallel, I have contributed to interdisciplinary research on prebiotically plausible amphiphilic systems, examining how molecular structure and environmental conditions drive the formation and stability of cell-like assemblies.
+Across these efforts, I have developed a broad, quantitative perspective on how molecular-scale interactions translate into material behavior, with an emphasis on integrating mechanistic understanding with predictive modeling to address practical, scientifically grounded problems.

 ## 📂 Projects